zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

     - **Modify addPropsOrPrompt ? <span style="color:orange">Yes</span>**

   - resolveSessCfgProps - Many functions call this function before creating a new session.
 This function could scrub all but the selected authentication and related properties from the session object.
 However, callers could call 'new Session()' without first calling resolveSessCfgProps().
 Thus, Session.buildSession() will have to perform the same scrubbing of authentications from the session.
-Both Session.buildSession and resolveSessCfgProps should call selectTopAuthType() to do the scrubbing.
+Both Session.buildSession and resolveSessCfgProps should call selectPreferredAuth() to do the scrubbing.

     - **Modify resolveSessCfgProps ? <span style="color:orange">Yes</span>**

   - setTypeForTokenRequest - This function handles setting authentication to AUTH_TYPE_TOKEN to get a token back from user & password.
 This does not appear to require any change, but it should be revisited after resolveSessCfgProps is refactored.

-    - **Modify setTypeForTokenRequest ? <span style="color:orange">Maybe</span>**
+    - **Modify setTypeForTokenRequest ? <span style="color:cyan">Maybe</span>**

 - imperative\src\rest\src\session\SessConstants.ts